robotecht/hwu-stonefish/README.md

 doxygen doxygen
 xgd-open docs/html/index.html
 ```
-This open a browser window with the documentation to Stonefish.
+This will open a browser window with the documentation to Stonefish.